Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 Green shield bugs are small, bright green insects.
 The adults look like beetles and have sucking mouthparts and a shield-like body [1].

 You might see them in your garden.
-However, it is the southern green shield bug that may cause damage to some crops, not the common green shield bug.
+However, the southern green shield bug, not the common green shield bug, may damage some crops.

 How to Get Rid of Green Shield Bugs Naturally